aleshaleksey/fansys23/00-overview.md

 > *Hopefully she has the presence of mind, and opportunity, to pick her battle carefully!*

 ___
-### A word on HiT, NAP, SAP and other 3 letter words.
+### A word on HiT, NAP, SAP and other 3 letter words

 This introduction leaves a lot of unanswered questions, such as "how do I attack?", "saves defend against indirect attacks, but what about direct attacks?", "why am I even playing this?" and probably quite a few more.
 Before looking for answers in other chapters, we present a brief answer to the first two.